A gold mine in the Free State faced the risk of water outages, as the local water board was not properly managed and faced bankruptcy.

 - Our understanding of our client’s environment, water systems and SANS potable water requirements

-- Our appreciation of the services required for the successful operation of a water treatment plant
+- Our appreciation of the services required for the successful operation of water treatment plants

 - Our technical capabilities that support routine monitoring, problem-solving, and new development

-The design specification of the plant was required to handle high conductivity, chlorides, sodium and uranium – elements detected in the feedwater that were at levels not compliant with the SANS 241:2015 limits.
+The design specification of the plant was required to handle high conductivity, chlorides, sodium and uranium – elements detected in the feedwater that was at levels not compliant with the SANS 241:2015 limits.

 The main scaling compounds in the feed water were Barium Sulphate, Strontium Sulphate, Calcium Sulphate and Calcium Carbonate.
 The water treatment plant needed to be sufficiently robust to treat variations in feedwater quality.